WanwanShi/SkillFlashBackend/README.md

 ### Set up environment variables:

-`cp .env.example .env`
+create .env file in your root directory

 ### Edit .env to include your configuration

-create a .env file in the root directory of the project and add the following variables:
+In the .env file you created, add the following variables:

 ```
 URI=<replace_with_your_mongo_uri here>